Efficient Wrong-Way Risk Modelling for Funding Valuation Adjustments: Gaussian approximation for WWR exposure

 The Gaussian approximation method presented in Section~\ref{sec:stochProcessApprox} is based on a HW1F dynamics for IR and CIR++ dynamics for credit.
 The approximation in Equation~\eqref{eq:epeWWRCredit3} is generic and is applicable to any portfolio of IR derivatives.
 Here, we rely on the availability of $\condExpSmall{ y_{\shortRate}^{l}(t,u) \maxOperator{\tradeVal(u)} }{t}$ from the $\xva$ calculation without WWR.
 Therefore, any derivative that can be priced in the original $\xva$ calculation can also be in the portfolio when approximating the WWR exposure.

 The FX extension is trivial as this happens in exactly the same way as the non-WWR FX extension of $\xva$.
 The only thing one must keep in mind is that only the IR-credit relationship is captured in the approximation.
-As this will typically be the main driver of a portfolio's WWR component, this is not an issue.
+Whether or not this is acceptable depends on the business model of a financial institution.
 Furthermore, extending to other asset classes, e.g., inflation, proceeds in a similar fashion.
 Also, the extension to a multi-curve framework is not a problem, and the HW1F model for IR can easily be replaced by a multi-factor IR model.